 Your graduate recruitment has to change

-Korn Ferry’s report Graduates, Brexit and Beyond found that nearly a quarter of graduates are changing their long term career plans following Brexit and nearly half of European students are reconsidering their options.
+A further report by Korn Ferry, Graduates, Brexit and Beyond, found that nearly a quarter of graduates are changing their long term career plans following Brexit and nearly half of European students are reconsidering their options.
 The Association of Graduate Recruiters notes that employers spent an average of £1,700 per hire to attract and market to candidates but 5.4% of last year’s graduate vacancies were still unfilled and offers reneged on at the last minute.
 Your graduate recruitment strategy has to change in order to attract and retain the best talent this year.
 Faster recruitment times and paid internships are two strategies adopted by leading employers in a bid to secure the commitment of the best graduate talent.

 The digital skills shortage is a bigger threat than AI